aksharat/Medical-Projects/README.md

 # Medical-Projects
 Repository for all biomedical image processing projects, specifically in classification, localization, and segmentation.
-This repository is designed to replicate and build upon state-of-the-art (SOTA) results in these domains.
+This repository is designed to replicate and build upon state-of-the-art (SOTA) results in these different domains.

 ## Notebooks